 In some aspects, various blockchain technologies overlap with their intent and in other parts, they differ greatly, with their distinct features and scope.
 Let’s take a look at Hyperledger versus Ethereum.

 What is a blockchain?

 After an entry’s acceptance, every stone must reflect the change.
 So, when a transaction happens every stone is updated.
-Stones are compared to deduce the state of blockchain.
+Stones are compared to deduce the state of the blockchain.
 So this is the main reason why blockchain is so appealing.
-You can have source of true history written in stone without a central authority.
+You can have a source of true history written in stone without a central authority.
 This source cannot be changed.

 Is that all?

 Looking at Hyperledger and Ethereum, we must first introduce all the contenders.
 While Bitcoin may be qualified as a blockchain that handles money transactions (decentralized cryptocurrency).
 Ethereum and Hyperledger Fabric blockchains are much more than that.
 We call them blockchains 2.0, or evolved blockchain concepts that comprise of Virtual Machine engines.
 This means they can execute almost arbitrary Turing-complete code that was deployed into the blockchain (a computer program of some sort).

 So now using our stone metaphor, we have scripts that can be written into the stone and you can execute automatic actions that alter the stone or make calculations.